 |Grade||Percent||Grade Point Value||Explanation|

 - An “F” in any graduate course will result in disqualification from the program.
 Students cannot continue in the graduate program or be issued a non-degree graduate certificate if they earn more than one grade of “C” in any graduate course.
-Students who earn a “C” may elect to retake the course to improve their grade.
+Students who earn a “C” may elect to retake the course to improve their grade, but if a “C” or “C+” is earned again, they cannot continue in the program.
 Exceptions to such disqualifications may be made upon appeal to the Provost.

 - When all of the course expectations are met the student’s transcript will indicate the letter grade assigned by the instructor(s) in grade reports and transcripts.
 Where exceptions or extensions have been granted, students must resolve any outstanding requirements within the timeframe specified.
 If that timeframe extends beyond the end of the term, the course will be designated as “incomplete,” abbreviated “I” in grade reports and transcripts.